 Long time family friend of the Matthau family, she starred with Walter in "Pete 'N Tillie" (1972) and "The Front Page" (1974).
 While directing his fourth film, Charlie cast Carol Burnett and his father Walter as widowers who find a second chance at love in "The Marriage Fool" (1998).

 Starred with Walter in "Charade" (1963).
 He and wife Dyan Cannon were family friends of the Matthaus.

 Carol met and befriended Carson, one of the most talented writers of her generation, in 1958 when Carol was a standby for Anne Baxter in McCullers play 'The Square Root of Wonderful'.

-Carol’s father, Marcus co-founded Bendix Aviation with Vincent Bendix.
+Carol’s adopted father, Charles Marcus co-founded Bendix Aviation with Vincent Bendix.
 He was a confidante of Howard Hughes.

 His wife Oona was Carol Matthau’s best friend.
 The Matthaus and Chaplin subsequently became close.
 The Matthaus had a party to toast him when he returned to the U.S. to accept his honorary Oscar.
 The party was exclusively featured in "Life Magazine".

 Charlie is Carol’s only child with Walter.

 Cannon and her husband Cary Grant were family friends of the Matthaus.
 She also appears with Walter in "Out to Sea" (1997).

 Carol met Sitwell, and English writer later made Dame of the British empire while at a party with Bill Saroyan.
 "What are you doing with that old man?"
 Dame Edith asked.
 "You are just a little girl."